castorm/kafka-connect-http/README.md

 > *   Type: String
 > *   Default: ""
 >
-> ##### `http.response.record.pointer`
-> [JsonPointer](https://tools.ietf.org/html/rfc6901) to the individual record to be used as kafka record body.
-Useful when the object we are interested in is under a nested structure
-> *   Type: String
-> *   Default: "/"
->
 > ##### `http.response.record.timestamp.pointer`
 > [JsonPointer](https://tools.ietf.org/html/rfc6901) to the timestamp of the individual record to be used as kafka record timestamp
-> This is especially important to track progress, enable latency calculations, improved throttling and feedback to `TemplateHttpRequestFactory`
+  This is especially important to track progress, enable latency calculations, improved throttling and feedback to `TemplateHttpRequestFactory`
 > *   Type: String
 > *   Default: ""